Become a better medic. Join Today!

 The key structures in pregnancy are the placenta, umbilical cord, and membranes (amnion/chorion.)

 - UMBILICAL CORD: connects the placenta to the fetus via the umbilical vein and arteries.
+The vein carries oxygenated blood from the placenta to the baby and the arteries carry deoxygenated blood and waste to the placenta.
 (One vein, and 2 arteries: "A-V-A.".)

-- MEMBRANES: also called the amnion or amniotic sac, acts to protect the fetus from both physical trauma and infection as well as having anniotic fluid that takes part in fetal lung maturation.
+- MEMBRANES: also called the amnion or amniotic sac acts to protect the fetus from both physical trauma and infection as well as having amniotic fluid that takes part in fetal lung maturation.
 At the time of birth, the membranes rupture, uterine contractions expel the fetus, and the placenta is likewise expelled soon after.

 HELP US MAKE MEDICTESTS BETTER!